The Lady's Dressing Room: Poem in culture

 The poem was received like any satire: some loved it and some hated it.
 For example, the poem provoked a negative response from Lady Mary Wortley Montagu, featured in her poem “The Reasons that Induced Dr. S. to Write a Poem called The Lady’s Dressing Room.”
 In this poem, she voices what many thought was the reason for his writing the poem: sexual frustration.
 Her poem is about his searching out a prostitute and not being able to perform sexually.
 He blames it on her, she on him, and she refuses to give the money he requests back.
 In Montagu's opinion, and subsequently her poetic response, Swift decides to get back at the prostitute by writing the poem.

-Another reference to the poem can be found in George Elliot's Middlemarch, where the character Celia Brooke is believed to be an allusion to The Lady's Dressing Room's Celia.
-Elliot's Celia is the sister of the main character, Dorothea, and she is a somewhat superficial person who likes to talk about physical things.
-She aspires to be a wife and mother and has no interest in thinking about the deeper aspects of life.